Below details the second half of our trip to Paris (you can read about the first half, here).

 I didn’t take any photos in this area (though I think Jim did), but it was lovely, and I thought looked pretty similar to the Tuileries.
 We stopped and did some wedding reminiscing under the trees on a park bench.
 Life felt great.
 French life felt even sweeter.

 Then we made our way over to David Toutain.
 This was (definitely) our fanciest and most expensive meal of the trip.
 This was another spot with fixed menus and pairings.
-We, again, opted for what would be their version of the “hedonist” menu, w which meant we had a 10 course meal plus 3 “snacks” paired perfectly with booze.
+We, again, opted for what would be their version of the “hedonist” menu, which meant we had a 10 course meal plus three “snacks” paired perfectly with booze.
 It was – quite possibly – the best, boozy lunch I’ve ever had.
 It was definitely the best cornbread and homemade brioche I’ve ever had.
 I mean, we’re talking so good I’ll probably never forget it.
 France has it all over everywhere else when it comes to bread.
 And that makes me supremely happy to live in France.
 Ultimately, we’d say it was pretty similar it quality and tastiness as our big meal in Helsinki at Olo (see more about that here), and as a bonus they give you a copy of the menu (which is really a surprise as it’s coming out) to take home with you.
 Three or three and a half hours later, we finished lunch and made our way back toward our hotel to pick up our bags and head back to the airport.

 We ended on a high note, and I can’t imagine a better (or more special) way to spend our first anniversary together than in Paris.
 One for the memory books, for sure!